lbod/delite-tutorial-old/beginner.md

     ?
 Do you want to use build version of delite package (instead of source version)? (n)

 ### A look through what's been generated
-Lets look through what Yeoman created, again this is just a boilerplate setup but here's the important parts.
+Let us look through what Yeoman created, again this is just a boilerplate setup but here are the important parts.

 We've created a new package named `title-package` for new widgets that we'll create.